-Not long after the euphoric moment of forbidden union, you come to the realisation:
+Not long after the euphoric moment of the forbidden union, you come to the realisation:

 The new green grass still needed to be mowed like any other grass.

-No matter how greener than green it might have looked, it still needed work.
+No matter how much greener it might have looked, it still needed work.

-Incidentally, you’ve spent the best part of your life doing the exact thing with your spouse, mowing your lawn to near perfection together.
+Incidentally, you’ve spent the best part of your life doing the exact same thing with your spouse: mowing your lawn to near perfection together.